Text: Sidd Joag

 Esteban Figueroa is a Puerto Rican visual artist and organizer.
 His work is comprised of community-based theatre workshops, photography, painting and digital editing.
 Figueroa employs theatrical, multi-sensory installations, which are hosted in iconic architectural structures where participants and visitors come to learn and celebrate the cultures of these communities.
 He is the founder of the ArteSana, which promotes public art and artistic collaboration as a means for collective healing in the aftermath of Hurricane Maria and as a means to address the complexities and contradictions of Puerto Rican colonial identity.
 Figueroa is currently establishing the Puerta de Tierra Harbor Museum, in the iconic Villa Carmen as an international artist residency for artists displaced by manmade and natural disasters.

 Karla Claudio-Betancourt is a visual artist living in Santurce, Puerto Rico working primarily with illustration, natural paints, text and video.
-Her creative practice is guided by ethnobotanical investigation, self-sustainability practices connected to land, food sovereignty, and Can-jíbaro history and archeology.
-She has a BFA in New Genres and Film from the San Francisco Art Institute.
+Her creative practice is guided by ethnobotanical investigation, oral history and regenerative practices connected to land and food sovereignty.